What is it?

 Are there safety concerns?

-Special precautions & warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking reishi mushroom if you are pregnant or breast feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if reishi mushroom is safe to use when pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Low blood pressure: Reishi mushroom might lower blood pressure.
 There is a concern that it might make low blood pressure worse.
 If your blood pressure is too low, it is best to avoid reishi mushroom.